At a glance

 Profiling and automated decision-making can be combined activities of the same process, or can be carried out separately.
 There may be cases of automated decisions made with (or without) profiling and profiling which may take place without making automated decisions.
 The profiling which applies in this section has to involve some form of automated processing.

-Profiling as defined in the Act is any form of automated processing intended to evaluate certain personal aspects of an individual, in particular to analyse or predict their:
+This right does not specifically refer to profiling.
+However, profiling is defined in section 33 as any form of automated processing intended to evaluate certain personal aspects of an individual, in particular to analyse or predict their:

 - performance at work;